idfive/Developer-Documentation/docs/back-end/drupal/drupal-testing.md

 #### Keep in mind

 - In order for PHPUnit to run a test class there must be a method that starts with the word "test".
 So "testTheSiteStillWorks()" works, but "doesTheSiteStillWork()" does not.
+- All functionality should be class based.
+- Naming conventions matter, a lot.
+The file to test "MyClass.php" should be "MyClassTest.php", and comments/etc inside need to match.

 ### Unit